starcitizen-lug/knowledge-base/wiki/Troubleshooting/lutris.md

 ## Lutris General troubleshooting steps
 - In Lutris, try setting `Prefer system libraries` to `On` globally before installation.
 After installation, this can be reset and configured only for Star Citizen if desired.
 - Kill all wine processes and re-launch a fresh instance of the game.
 Select the game, click the arrow beside the wine button, choose `Open Bash terminal` and run `wineserver -k` and then restart.

+{: .important }
-- Note that our current recommended install method is to use the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to install the game without Lutris.
+> Our current recommended install method is to use the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to install the game without Lutris.
 If this page does not help resolve your issue, we recommend reinstalling the game using the LUG Helper.
 Tip: Back up and restore your data.p4k file to avoid re-downloading the entire game.

 ## In Lutris, right clicking on Star Citizen and selecting "Configure" does not bring up the configuration
 - Completely close Lutris with `kill lutris`, delete everything inside the Lutris cache directory `~/.cache/lutris`, and relaunch Lutris.